vaishnavisampigethaya/NGO-ORGANIZATION/README.md

  To see demo click the link  https://vaishnavisampigethaya.github.io/NGO-ORGANIZATION/

- # Why next page is not displaying?
+ # Why all page is not displaying?
   Since its connected to a backend all the pages are in php format.
 This is not connected to backend.So you cannot see the all the pages.

   # What is this project ?